Greg4cr/evosuitefit-exp/README.md

 This repository is intended to allow replication and extension of the study conducted in the following paper:

-(Author Information Excluded for Double Blind Review).
+Hussein Almulla and Gregory Gay.
 Learning How to
 Search: Generating Exception-Triggering Tests Through Adaptive Fitness Function Selection.
-Under submission to IEEE International Conference on Software Testing.
+To appear, IEEE International Conference on Software Testing, 2020.

 The original experiment was conducted on Amazon EC2 instances (t2.large) running Amazon Linux.
 Original development was conducted on Ubuntu Linux.
 We provide setup for both platforms.

-## Note for Reviewers

-If you encounter any issues during your review, you may contact us using the Issues tab above (we will respond through the dummy account to maintain the blind status).

 ## Setup